As a busy full-time working Mom, it is always a challenge to stay on top of everything.

 Calls to make for staying on top of any calls I need to take care of.
-These days, a majority of tasks are handled online.
-However, certain service requests or disputes etc. need to be handled over the phone.
+These days, the majority of tasks are handled online.
+However, certain service requests or disputes, etc. need to be handled over the phone.
 I also include business hours in case they are closed at the time I am able to call.
 Sometimes different time zones make it difficult to get ahold of somebody and if I don’t set a reminder I will never remember to call back!

 Registrations/Orders for any orders to follow-up on or registrations that need to be renewed.

 3).
 Sub-categories (everything else)